Hoyt Richards: Involvement in a cult

+In March 1990, investigative journalist Marie Brenner wrote an article in Vanity Fair which examined The Eternal Values Cult led by New York socialite Frederick von Mierers.
+Through this article it was made public that Richards was involved with the group.
+The article revealed how von Mierers was taking advantage of young people into surrendering their money and cutting off their families in the pursuit of a seemingly spiritual life.

 In April 2018, the BBC World Service Outlook programme broadcast an interview with Hoyt Richards.
 Outside working hours, he was involved with a cult called Eternal Values.
 They believed there would be a catastrophe at the turn of the century and the group would have a crucial role to play.
-He describes in the programme how he came to realise that it was a cult that he had joined, its malevolent influence on him, how he struggled to free himself of it, and then come to terms with what had happened to him.
-The BBC programme was re-broadcast in August 2020.
+He describes in the programme how he came to realise that it was a cult that he had joined, its malevolent influence on him, how he struggled to free himself of it, and then came to terms with what had happened to him.

+In June 2026, a three-part HBO series revolving around Richards' involvement, Bring Me the Beauties: A Model Cult directed by Chris Smith, was released.
+The documentary dives deeper into how Richards came to be involved with von Mierers and the cult and his eventual escape in 1999.
+Since leaving the cult, Hoyt has been a speaker and advocate and uses his website and various speaking appearances to try prevent others from falling into the same trap as he did.